python/cpython/Doc/library/functools.rst

    Since a dictionary is used to cache results, the positional and keyword arguments to the function must be hashable.

    If *maxsize* is set to None, the LRU feature is disabled and the cache can grow without bound.
+The LRU feature performs best when *maxsize* is a power-of-two.

    If *typed* is set to True, function arguments of different types will be cached separately.
 For example, ``f(3)`` and ``f(3.0)`` will be treated